scholarworks/sipity/architecture/localization-and-translation.md

 # Localization and Translation

+The processing actions are represented through a Form object.
+Each form object is associated with a processing entity.
+At present processing entities represent one of three things:

+* Sipity::Models::Work
+* Sipity::Models::WorkArea
+* Sipity::Models::SubmissionWindow

+Instead of managing all of localizations of the different form objects through separate translation keys, I want to see these unified and predictable.

 I am assessing the gnarly localization/translation needs:

 * **Form Labels** for input fields on "command pages"